iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.55.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 2 reviews"/>
 </p>

+> Setting up an appointment is easy and the mobile app is straightforward, but my counseling session left me feeling worse than I did before it!
+My therapist seemed very irritated right from the start.
+She maintained composure but seemed impatient and distracted throughout the session, which she ended 20 min early, without warning.
+I feel scammed, at least my insurance is covering it.
+So much for virtual therapy.<br> :date: __2021-04-14 18:43:22__

 > Awesome service, but it has major caveats.
 If you need individual help for something like a soar throat it's great.
 But if you have kids, and all three have the same sickness, you have to call in three times, pay three times, and potentially get three different treatments for the same problem.
 My kids had impetigo, same symptoms - one got one oral antibiotic, the other got a different oral antibiotic, and the third got a topical.
 This is extremely annoying.<br> :date: __2021-04-11 14:49:10__

 > Appointments and medical advice are great.
 Customer service is not.
 Something as simple as getting a form to a doctor you see can take weeks.<br> :date: __2021-04-06 15:07:39__